steve-gray/somersault/README.md

     const myObject = myContainer.build(SomeClass);

+### .filterAny(tag|tags)
+Creates a child container that will only include any registrations that match the nominated tag (or any of a list of nominated tags).
+This allows filtering down to a subset where registrations have multiple tags that group them:

+    // Register connection settings for environments
+    container.register(['connectionString', 'QA'], 'foo=bar');
+    container.register(['connectionString', 'UAT'], 'foo=waa');

+    // Filter
+    const filteredChild = container.filterAny('QA');
+    // filteredChild will now only resolve registrations that include a QA tag.

+This filter applies to the current container and all upstream registrations in the hierarchy, but does not modify results returned from references to the original container.
+Filter operations can be chained to create composed behaviours.

 ### .filterOut(tag|tags)
 Creates a child container that will exclude any dependencies that have the nominated tag or tags array assigned to them.
 This allows hiding of certain groups of dependencies in child containers.